-As many of you know, being a new teacher is extremely difficult-especially true for a new teacher.
+As many of you know, being a new teacher is extremely difficult.
 The National Education Association (NEA) states in this article that 50% of teachers leave the profession in the first five to seven years.
-And a National Public Radio (NPR) Education article discusses how the loss of these new teachers is costing school districts billions of dollars with teacher turnover.
+And a National Public Radio (NPR) Education article discusses how the loss of new teachers is costing school districts billions of dollars with teacher turnover.
 But it doesn’t have to be this way.

-Wise Guys have over 40 years of combined teaching experience at the elementary and middle school levels.
+Eric and I have over 50 years of combined teaching experience at the elementary and middle school levels.
 We have seen new teachers in our district and surrounding districts struggle and sometimes leave the profession.
 It is up to veteran teachers to step up and help new teachers through their first few years.

 What Can Veteran Teachers Do?

 How can we, as educators, administrators, and even parents support new teachers as they enter the profession?
 We have asked some educators to share one of the biggest lessons that they learned as a new teacher.
 It should be a lesson from their first or second year of teaching.
 We are hoping that the advice from these amazing educators will help first year teachers stay in the profession.

 Click the following links to read their advice& hop along our Book Tour!